-In the interest of time, visitors often prefer to take domestic flights via chartered aircraft between the various national parks and African safari sanctuaries, covering this vast country from the island of Zanzibar in the east to the stunning Lake Tanganyika on the west.
+In the interest of time, visitors often prefer to take domestic flights via chartered aircraft on a fly in safari between the various national parks and African safari sanctuaries, covering this vast country from the island of Zanzibar in the east to the stunning Lake Tanganyika on the west.

 The choice of airport for arrival and departure should be selected according to the particular safari destination and route which visitors will embark on, to avoid excessively long transfers.

 Flying to Masai Mara from Nairobi is a convenient option with a 1 hour flight from Wilson Airport in Nairobi to a variety of different airstrips in the Mara.

 Visitors can also drive to Kenya, likely requiring a 4×4 vehicle when crossing some difficult road conditions.
 Nairobi is a 168 miles/5.5 hour drive from the Serengeti National Park in Tanzania.